 How do I prepare my boat hull before buffing?

 Start by washing the boat hull with soap.
 Rinse off all soap and dirt thoroughly.
 Inspect the hull for any scratches or damage.
 Sand down rough spots if needed.
 Dry the hull completely before buffing.
 Remove any old wax or residue.
 Tape off areas you want to protect.
+This prevents accidental damage during buffing.

 Identifying and addressing oxidation levels on your gel coat